atlassian-labs/storybook-addon-performance/README.md

 - `PublicInteractionTask`: defines the object structure for an interaction task; pass an array of these tasks as a parameter to storybook, as shown above.
 - `InteractionTaskArgs`: the arguments for an interaction task's `run` function

-## Usage: Allowed Groups

-Allowed Groups allow you to control the performance information to show.
-The default configuration will show both server-side rendering and client-side mounting performance information.
+## Only running some task groups

+Some components are not designed to work in server side rendering, or on the client.
+To support this we have created a _allowlist_ that you can optionally pass in to only allow the groups to run that you want to.
 To configure this option, set the `allowedGroups` option as part of a story's parameters.

+- default value: `['server', 'client']`

 You can add the parameter globally to every story in `.storybook/preview.js`: